Baby Poop Colors: What's Normal?

 Q: Is it a problem if the poop smells very bad?

-A: Baby poop odor varies individually.
-However, if it's unusually foul-smelling compared to normal, it could signal digestive issues or infection, so be cautious.
+A: Baby poop odor varies from baby to baby.
+However, if it's unusually foul-smelling compared to normal, it could signal digestive issues or an infection such as gastroenteritis.
+Watch for accompanying changes like watery stools or an unusual color, and consult a doctor if the smell persists alongside other symptoms.

 Q: How can I tell if my baby is constipated?